Rudolf Caracciola: Early life and career

-Rudolf Caracciola was born in Remagen, Germany, just south of Bonn on 30 January 1901.
+Caracciola was born in Remagen, Germany, just south of Bonn, on 30 January 1901.
 He was the fourth child of Maximilian and Mathilde, who ran the Hotel Fürstenberg.
 His ancestors had migrated during the Thirty Years' War from Naples to the German Rhineland, where Prince Bartolomeo Caracciolo (nephew of Spanish-allegiance Field Marshal Tommaso Caracciolo) had commanded the Ehrenbreitstein Fortress near Koblenz.

 Caracciola was interested in cars from a young age, and from his fourteenth birthday wanted to become a racing driver.
 He drove an early Mercedes during the First World War, and gained his driver's license before the legal age of 18.
 After Caracciola's graduation from school soon after the war, his father wanted him to attend university, but when he died Caracciola instead became an apprentice in the Fafnir automobile factory in Aachen.

 Motorsport in Germany at the time, as in the rest of Europe, was an exclusive sport, mainly limited to the upper classes.
 As the sport became more professional in the early 1920s, specialist drivers, like Caracciola, began to dominate.
 Caracciola enjoyed his first success in motorsport while working for Fafnir, taking his NSU motorcycle to several victories in endurance events.
 When Fafnir decided to take part in the first race at the Automobil-Verkehrs- und Übungs-Straße (AVUS) track in 1922, Caracciola drove one of the works cars to fourth overall, the first in his class and the quickest Fafnir.
 He followed this with victory in a race at the Opelbahn in Rüsselsheim.
 He did not stay long in Aachen, however; in 1923, after punching a soldier from the occupying Belgian Army in a nightclub, he fled the city.
 He moved to Dresden, where he continued to work as a Fafnir representative.
 In April of that year, Caracciola won the 1923 ADAC race at the Berlin Stadium in a borrowed Ego 4 hp.
-In his autobiography, Caracciola said he only ever sold one car for Fafnir, but due to inflation by "the time the car was delivered the money was just enough to pay for the horn and two headlights".
+In his autobiography, Caracciola said he only ever sold one car for Fafnir, but due to inflation, by the time the car was delivered, "the money was just enough to pay for the horn and two headlights".

 Later in 1923, he was hired by the Daimler Motoren Gesellschaft as a car salesman at their Dresden outlet.
 Caracciola continued racing, driving a Mercedes 6/25/40 hp to victory in four of the eight races he entered in 1923.
 His success continued in 1924 with the new supercharged Mercedes 1.5-litre; he won 15 races during the season, including the Klausenpass hillclimb in Switzerland.
 He attended the Italian Grand Prix at Monza as a reserve driver for Mercedes, but did not take part in the race.
 He drove his 1.5-litre to five victories in 1925, and won the hillclimbs at Kniebis and Freiburg in a Mercedes 24/100/140 hp.
 With his racing career becoming increasingly successful, he abandoned his plans to study mechanical engineering.